wenewzhang/mixin_labs-python-bot/README.md

     MIXIN_WS_API.sendUserText(ws, conversationId, userId, realData)
 ```

-Not only text, images and other type message can be received.
+Not only texts, images and other type message will be pushed to your bot.
 You can find more [details](https://developers.mixin.one/api/beta-mixin-message/websocket-messages/) about Messenger message.

 ### End
 Now your bot worked.
 You can hack it now.